-- 1. Soundness of methods and analytic and technical approach. - 2.
-Feasibility of proposed project and awareness of pitfalls. - 3.
+- 1. Awareness of the state of current research. - 2.
+Soundness of methods and analytic and technical approach. - 3.
+Feasibility of proposed project and awareness of pitfalls. - 4.
 Innovation and creativity (when appropriate).

 Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of applicants)-15%